 - For any account that is overspent for six months following the end of project activities, funds will be transferred to a non-sponsored Division/School/College account to close the project account.

-- OSP will work with the PI and their division/school/college to develop a plan to cover the overages.
+- OSP will work with the PI and his/her Division/School/College to develop a plan to cover the overages.

 Materials and Supplies

-The “final report” due date now becomes an “interim report” due date.
-PIs should prepare to submit an interim report in lieu of a final report if a no-cost extension request is approved by UWM and the sponsor.
+The “final report” due date now becomes an “annual report” due date.
+PIs should prepare to submit an annual report in lieu of a final report if a no-cost extension request is approved by the institution and the sponsor.
 A no-cost extension request does not serve as an annual report.

 Payments to Research Subjects